Mowa-Gabriels/Auth.DRF/README.md

 A Multi Usertype/role authentication api

 ## USE CASE:
-- An Real Estate Agent🏡👔
+- An Teacher🏡👔
-- A potential tenant🤵
+- A Student🤵

 ## Components
 - Signups, Email Verificaion , Password reset..
 - Login, Token Authentication
 - Roles and permissions
-- Apartment Listing..,